 - Global Media Makers, an innovative mentoring initiative that connects visual storytellers from around the world with leading U.S. entertainment professionals

 - Grants & Awards, helping filmmakers advance their current projects and recognize professional accomplishments in independent film

 With each program, we welcome a new cohort of Fellows into the community of Film Independent alumni whose voices and visions will continue to break ground in filmed entertainment.
-In 2015, 140 Fellows screened their work at the world’s most prestigious festivals and 58 shot television shows or digital series.
-Continuing our commitment to diversity, 73 percent of Film Independent’s Fellows were from communities underrepresented in the film industry, and 52 percent were women.
+In 2017, 191 Fellows screened their work at the world’s most prestigious festivals and 24 were nominated for major awards, including Film Independent Spirit Awards, Academy Awards and Emmy Awards.
+Continuing our commitment to diversity, 88 percent of Film Independent’s Fellows were from communities underrepresented in the film industry, and 58 percent were women.

-A comprehensive list of recent Film Independent Fellows and their projects can be viewed in our online Talent Guide.
+To learn more about recent Film Independent Fellows and their projects, please visit our online Talent Guide.

 Creative Advisors and Mentors